pgniewko/jamming-growth/README.md

 DESCRIPTION
 ==================================================
 2D numerical simulations of budding yeast populations growing in confined environment.
-This code accompanies the manuscript: "Jamming by Growth", by P. Gniewek, C. Schreck, and O. Hallatschek (2019).
+This code accompanies the manuscript: "Biomechanical Feedback Strengthens Jammed Cellular Packings", by P. Gniewek, C. Schreck, and O. Hallatschek, PRL (2019).

 GETTING THE CODE
 ==================================================